Jordan Eberle

-Jordan Leslie Eberle (/'ɛbɜːrli/; born May 15, 1990) is a Canadian professional ice hockey right winger and alternate captain for the Seattle Kraken of the National Hockey League (NHL).
-He was selected in the first round (22nd overall) in the 2008 NHL Entry Draft by the Edmonton Oilers.
+Jordan Leslie Christopher Eberle (/'ɛbɜːrli/; born May 15, 1990) is a Canadian professional ice hockey right winger and captain of the Seattle Kraken of the National Hockey League (NHL).
+He was selected in the first round (22nd overall) in the 2008 NHL entry draft by the Edmonton Oilers and made his NHL debut with the Oilers in 2010.

-During his four-year junior career with the Regina Pats of the Western Hockey League (WHL), he won the CHL Player of the Year Award in 2010, the Doc Seaman Trophy as the scholastic player of the year in 2008 and was a two-time First Team East All-Star in 2008 and 2010.
-In his second season in the NHL, Eberle was named to the All-Star Game and led the Oilers in goal- and point-scoring.
+During his four-year junior career with the Regina Pats of the Western Hockey League (WHL), he won the David Branch Player of the Year Award in 2010, the Doc Seaman Trophy as the scholastic player of the year in 2008 and was a two-time First Team East All-Star in 2008 and 2010.
+In his second season in the NHL, Eberle was named to the All-Star Game and led the Oilers in goals and points.

 Internationally, Eberle has competed for Canada in two World Junior Championships, winning gold and silver in 2009 and 2010, respectively.
 He was named Tournament MVP and Best Forward at the 2010 World Junior Championships and is tied with Brayden Schenn as Canada's third all-time leading scorer at the tournament with 26 points.
-Both are 5 behind Eric Lindros' 31 points and 8 behind Connor Bedard's 34 points.
-TSN named him the best Canadian World Junior Player ever, being the only player to have earned points in all 12 career games played, the longest career scoring streak in team history by five games.
+In 2012, The Sports Network named him the best Canadian World Junior player ever.